SoftInstigate/restheart/security/README.md

 # Main features

+- Identity and Access Management at HTTP protocol level
 - Placement within the container AND on the network layer
 - Basic and Token Authentication
 - Roles based Authorization